 Proactivity vs Reactivity

 We can’t discuss proactivity without exploring the other side of the coin: Reactivity.

 Being reactive is the complete opposite of being proactive.
 A reactive person doesn’t feel the need to address a problem until it’s already occurred.
 They simply react to a situation because it’s already there.

 Spontaneity and the ability to address problems as they arise is important in leadership, and in life.
 After all, we cannot predict the future no matter how hard we try.
-But oftentimes reactive people encounter problems because they refuse to take action even though there have been warning signs of imminent trouble.
+But oftentimes reactive people encounter more problems because they refuse to believe or even see the warning signs.

 Reactivity also comes from a place of panic.
 Because you have not thought or planned ahead, you react instantaneously.
 You may not offer the best solution because you haven’t had time to fully review the situation, and maybe even create more problems for you as a result.

 It won’t be easy, but it will be a lot easier with the following practical habits that I’ve put together for you.
 These tools will make all the difference for you and your organization.

 Even proactive people can exhibit reactive behavior.
 No one is perfect and the corporate and business world can be unpredictable.
 But you can turn things around and be proactive even when you have not anticipated challenges that face you.
 Here are some tips on how to be proactive and not reactive all of the time: